 Construction-related criteria pollutant impacts were based on the maximum daily construction emissions within the Basin, then compared to SCAQMD's regional emission thresholds.
-Table 4.3-2 summarizes the results for construction activities related to Phase 1 and Phase 2 and shows that the maximum daily emissions would be below the significance thresholds for all pollutants.
+Table 6.3-2 summarizes the results for construction activities related to Phase 1 and Phase 2 and shows that the maximum daily emissions would be below the significance thresholds for all pollutants.
 Therefore, the project-related construction activities would not result in a cumulatively considerable net increase in any criteria air pollutant for which the Basin is designated as nonattainment with respect to the federal or state ambient air quality standard.
 This impact would be less than significant.

 As discussed above in Section 2.2.3, it is not known at this time what precise future use would occur at the project site.
 Based on the applicable zoning and the PMP, it is reasonably probable that the site (Phase 1 and Phase 2 parcels) would be used for cargo support, such as container or chassis storage to chassis repair and maintenance.
 For the purposes of this analysis, it is assumed that the site would be developed with a chassis repair and maintenance depot(s) with a stop/start function and with onsite storage capabilities for chassis.
-Future development of the site would result in long-term regional emissions of criteria air pollutants and ozone precursors associated with employee trips, onsite and offsite drayage truck trips, fuel truck trips, and operation of cargo-handling equipment (CHE).
-Based on the proposed construction schedule, future potential operations could occur as early as 2023; therefore, the emissions analysis of the future potential operations because future operational years would have cleaner vehicle fleets, resulting in lower emissions from vehicles.
+Future development of the site would result in long-term regional emissions of criteria air pollutants and ozone precursors associated with employee trips, onsite and offsite drayage truck trips, fuel truck trips, and operation of CHE.
+Based on the proposed construction schedule, future potential operations could occur as early as 2023; therefore, the emissions analysis of the future potential operations used a calendar year of 2023.
+An analysis year of 2023 would most likely result in the highest impacts for operations because future operational years would have cleaner vehicle fleets, resulting in lower emissions from vehicles.